aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 Congratulations!
 You have successfully learned **how to add gradient** to a Java XPS document using Aspose.Page.

-## Common Issues & Troubleshooting
+## Common issues & troubleshooting
 - **Gradient not visible:** Verify that the start and end points of the `LinearGradientBrush` are correctly set for a vertical orientation.
 - **File not saved:** Ensure `dataDir` points to a writable folder and that you have permission to write files.
 - **Library not found:** Double‑check that the Aspose.Page JAR is included in your project’s build path.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Page for Java in commercial projects?**
 A: Yes, Aspose.Page for Java is available for commercial use.
-You can purchase it [here](https://purchase.aspose.com/buy).
+You can purchase it [Aspose.Page purchase page](https://purchase.aspose.com/buy).

 **Q: Is there a free trial available for Aspose.Page for Java?**
-A: Yes, you can access a free trial [here](https://releases.aspose.com/).
+A: Yes, you can access a free trial [Aspose.Page free trial download page](https://releases.aspose.com/).

 **Q: Where can I find the documentation for Aspose.Page for Java?**
-A: The documentation is available [here](https://reference.aspose.com/page/java/).
+A: The documentation is available [Aspose.Page Java API documentation](https://reference.aspose.com/page/java/).

 **Q: How can I get a temporary license for Aspose.Page for Java?**
-A: Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Obtain a temporary license [temporary license request page](https://purchase.aspose.com/temporary-license/).

 **Q: Need help or have questions?**
 A: Visit the Aspose.Page community [forum](https://forum.aspose.com/c/page/39).